VJMeyer/submission/chapters/Outlines/Outline9.0.md

 * **Preview rain-sprinkler-lawn example**: Introduce the canonical Bayesian network example that will serve as a recurring illustration

 ### **1.4 From Theory to Practice: A Roadmap**

+<annotation>Preview the thesis structure, explaining how each section builds toward a practical implementation of the framework.
+Emphasize both theoretical rigor and practical utility, showing how the thesis aims not merely to advance academic understanding but to provide actionable tools for improving coordination in AI governance.</annotation>

 * **Thesis structure**: Preview the progression from theoretical foundations to practical implementation
 * **Linkage statements**: Explain how each section builds on previous ones and contributes to the whole